 Paper money was then created as a way to make trade easier.
 A government or a central authority would issue paper money that people would then use to buy and sell goods and services.

 This is the way money has worked for thousands of years, but the further we progress into the digital age, many problems with traditional money are beginning to come to light.

 There are four major problems with traditional money (paper and digital):

 Bitcoin presents itself as a solution to all four.

 Double spending is a problem unique to digital currencies.
 It occurs when a user spends the same currency twice, or more specifically when they send the same digital asset to two different recipients.
 While this may sound like a trivial issue, it can have major consequences for businesses and consumers who use digital or virtual currencies.

 Bitcoin solves the double spending problem by using a data structure called a blockchain.
 In a blockchain, a “block” is simply a collection of data that contains information about multiple transactions.
 Each block is linked to the previous block and secured using cryptography, forming a chain of blocks (hence the name “blockchain”).

 If someone tries to spend the same bitcoin twice, they will have to create two separate blocks, and thus two different versions of the blockchain.
 This makes it easy for others to spot the fraud and reject one of the blocks.

-Inflation is a problem that all fiat currencies face.
-It is the currency’s gradual loss of purchasing power over time.
+Inflation is a problem that fiat currencies like the US dollar face.
+It is the currency's gradual loss of purchasing power over time.